7nolikov/7nolikov.github.io/7nolikov/content/posts/where-is-all-the-money-in-the-world.md

 categories: [money]
 ---

+TLDR: Financial sector holds more than 30% of the world's money.

-Money is the lifeblood of the global economy, flowing through various sectors, industries, and institutions.
+Money is the lifeblood of the global economy.
 Understanding where money is located provides valuable insights into the structure of the global economy, wealth distribution, and financial trends.
-In 2023, the global money supply is spread across financial institutions, governments, businesses, and households, reflecting diverse economic activities.

 <!--more-->